This extension is not available on the February 1 and September 13, 2021 departures.

-Enjoy a Naturalist-guided WALK to see the flora and fauna that thrive in the Amazon.
-After lunch, sail up the river to visit an AMAZON NATIVE CABOCLO VILLAGE to learn about their traditions, costumes, and culture.
+Enjoy a Naturalist-guided walk to see the flora and fauna that thrive in the Amazon.
+After lunch, sail up the river to visit an Amazon native Caboclo village to learn about their traditions, costumes, and culture.
 Also, try your hand at piranha fishing!
-Later, visit the MONKEY JUNGLE RESERVE, where researchers work to rehabilitate primates like spider, squirrel, woolly, and capuchin monkeys and reintroduce them to the jungle.
+Later, visit the Monkey Jungle Reserve, where researchers work to rehabilitate primates like spider, squirrel, woolly, and capuchin monkeys and reintroduce them into the jungle.
 This evening, venture back out on canoe with your Naturalist to appreciate the sounds of the jungle at night and look for small alligators (and other night creatures).

 Day 4 AMAZON JUNGLE–RIO DE JANEIRO

 This morning, depart the Ecopark for a Manaus city tour featuring the famous Opera House, completed in 1896 after 15 years of construction, and a local market.
 Continue to the airport for your flight to Rio.